A Moving Target Defense for Securing Cyber-Physical Systems: Introduction

 \section{Introduction}

-Securing cyber-physical systems (CPS), the amalgamation of sensing, processing, control, and communication in physical spaces, is an essential goal in today's society.
-CPS are ubiquitous in modern critical infrastructure such as transportation systems, energy delivery, health care, and sewage/water management.
+Securing cyber-physical systems (CPSs), the amalgamation of sensing, processing, control, and communication in physical spaces, is an essential goal in today's society.
+CPSs are ubiquitous in modern critical infrastructure such as transportation systems, energy delivery, health care, and sewage/water management.
 Consequently, these systems are attractive targets for adversaries and are essential to protect.
-Unfortunately, CPS are vulnerable to adversarial attacks \cite{cardenas2008secure} due to the large number of attack surfaces found in these large scale, heterogeneous, and highly connected systems.
-Additionally, existing defenses from cyber security alone are insufficient for protecting CPS.
-Techniques such as authenticated encryption, message authentication codes, and signatures that typically enable the detection of integrity attacks can be computationally complex and are ineffective against a class of attacks known as physical attacks.
+Unfortunately, CPSs are vulnerable to adversarial attacks \cite{cardenas2008secure} due to the large number of attack surfaces found in these large scale, heterogeneous, and highly connected systems.
+Additionally, existing defenses from cyber security alone are insufficient for protecting CPSs.
+Traditional techniques such as authenticated encryption, message authentication codes, and signatures that typically enable the detection of integrity attacks can be computationally complex and are ineffective against a class of attacks known as physical attacks.
 Moreover, updating legacy systems can prove to be impractical.

-The vulnerabilities in CPS have culminated in several effective attacks from highly resourceful and knowledgeable attackers.
+The vulnerabilities in CPSs have culminated in several effective attacks from highly resourceful and knowledgeable attackers.
 In the year 2000, a malicious insider was able to utilize detailed system knowledge to attack a waste management system in Queensland, Australia \cite{slay2007lessons}, resulting in the leakage of millions of liters of sewage.
 With Stuxnet \cite{chen2010stuxnet}, a nation state adversary was able to compromise a uranium enrichment facility in Iran, leading to the destruction of a thousand centrifuges.
 More recently in 2015, hackers were able to remotely compromise a supervisory control and data acquisition (SCADA) system in Ukraine \cite{case2016analysis}, allowing them to cause widespread blackouts.